Chevrolet C/K (fourth generation): 1988–1994

 For 1988, the fourth-generation C/K was introduced, including (nominal) 1/2-ton, 3/4-ton, and 1-ton pickup trucks and chassis cabs.
 In a nomenclature revision, the 1500/2500/3500 payload series previously used by GMC was also adopted by Chevrolet (the Rounded-Line R/V series would do so for 1989).
-At its launch, the new generation was offered in two cab configurations and three bed configurations; the extended cab was a first for GM full-size trucks.
+At its launch, the new generation was offered in three cab configurations and two bed configurations; the extended cab was a first for GM full-size trucks.

 For 1990, Chevrolet and GMC pickup trucks underwent a minor exterior revision, with upper trims (Chevrolet Scottsdale/Silverado, and GMC SLX/SLE) replacing four sealed-beam headlamps with white-lens composite headlamps; base trims (Cheyenne and GMC SL) continued the use of two sealed-beam headlamps.
 Two new versions (exclusive to Chevrolet) were introduced: the W/T 1500 and the 454SS.
-The W/T 1500 (W/T= Work Truck) was a de-contented version of the Cheyenne marketed primarily for work use; the 454SS combined elements of the Sport appearance package and the Silverado with the 7.4 L V8 of 3500-series trucks.
+The W/T 1500 (W/T stands for Work Truck) was a de-contented version of the Cheyenne marketed primarily for work use and was only available with the 4.3L V6, regular cab, and 8' bed (a 6.5' Fleetside bed was later available); the 454SS combined elements of the Sport Equipment Package with the 7.4L V8 of 3500-series trucks.

-For the 1992 model year, the Rounded Line (R/V series) was retired (after 18 years), with GM moving the crew-cab pickups and full-size SUVs to the GMT400 model line (nearly 5 years after its introduction).
-As its design had effectively been overtaken by that of the extended cab, the single-seat "Bonus cab" was not carried over (all crew cabs were now fitted with rear seats).
+For the 1992 model year, the Rounded Line (R/V series) was retired (after 18 years), with GM moving the crew-cab pickups and full-size SUVs to the GMT400 model line (nearly five years after its introduction).
+The single-seat "Bonus Cab," which was a crew cab without the rear seat, was not carried over as its design had effectively been overtaken by that of the extended cab.
 In another change, trim levels were reduced to two, with the mid-level Chevrolet Scottsdale and GMC SLX withdrawn.

 For 1993, the body of the GMT400 saw few changes, introducing front bucket seats for extended-cab pickups.

-For 1994, the body was largely carryover.
+For 1994, both low and high series grilles were refreshed and a combination center high mount stop lamp and cargo light (A standalone cargo light was previously optional.) was added above the rear window to comply with a new federal requirement but the rest of the body was carryover.
+There were also several mechanical changes: the 4.3L V6 was no longer available on extended-cab models with 8' bed, 2500-series extended cabs, or on heavy-duty 2500 series models, and the light-duty 2500 extended-cab with 8' bed was discontinued.